Home » Blog » Web development » How to send an email using SMTP in Localhost (WAMP) for PHP&WordPress

 MailTrap – Inboxes page

-• Click on the Demo box or gear icon under the Action column, you will see the messages page.
+• Click on the Demo box or gear icon under the Action column, and you will see the messages page.

-MailTrap – STMP configuration for WordPress
+MailTrap – SMTP configuration for WordPress

 • On this page, you will see the SMTP settings tab.
 Under the Integrations section, choose WordPress.
 You will see the WordPress SMTP configuration below.